moabukar/terraform-learn/docs/terraform-intro/terraform-state.md

 - Terraform tries to ensure that infrastructure code is based on desired state.
 If there is difference between the two, terraform plan presents the changes neccessary to achieve desired state.

 - In order to check if the current state is the same as the desired state run a 'terraform plan' and you should receive a prompt back saying “No changes.
 Infrastructure up to date”.

+- Running ''' terraform refresh ''' will retrieve the current state of resources and add any changes to the tfstate file.